 What we learned

 We also want to recognize the team back in Salt Lake City for getting us to the show and supporting the sales efforts.
 In the middle of a very aggressive product build and ongoing new product development, everyone helped put together the resources we needed for a successful show.
-Looks like we will be participating in the ASTRO show again next year in Boston. (watch the One More Year video to find out why that location is a bit ironic).
+It looks like we will be participating in the ASTRO show again next year in Boston. (watch the One More Year video to find out why that location is a bit ironic).

 If you missed us at ASTRO, please be sure to visit our booth (#6563) in Chicago at the RSNA, Nov 29th-Dec.
 4th.